rist-ro/rl-introduction-notes/sutton_rl.md

 **Note:**

-* **Ordinary importance sampling has infinite variance if the sampling ratios are unbounded**, however it's an unbiased estimator! **Weighted sampling is, on the other hand, biased** but has very low variance (see figure 5.3 and example  5.5 from page 106 for a comparison).
+* **Ordinary importance sampling has infinite variance if the sampling ratios are unbounded**, however, it's an unbiased estimator! **Weighted sampling is, on the other hand, biased** but has very low variance (see figure 5.3 and example  5.5 from page 106 for a comparison).

 * As an implementation note, MC methods do not need to memorize rewards and states.
 Cumulative sums and counts can be kept instead (see page 110).